Jorres/custom-configs/nvim-config/README.md

 Put the coc-settings.json into ~/.config/nvim/, or your other nvim config path

+### Prettier

+`CocInstall coc-prettier`.
+Then create `.prettierrc` in the root of the project.
+To format your file, run `:Prettier` in vim command line.

 ### CCLS

 `snap install ccls --classic` - installation of a c++ language server